bjschafer/letstry.science/content/posts/argocd-image-updater.md

 images automatically in your Kubernetes cluster based on a set of rules.
 Its primary limitation is it requires you use either Helm or Kustomize to deploy your application, as it uses properties of those tools to update the image.

-But, since Kustomize is so lightweight, it's actually straightforward to (ab)use it to make ArgoCD Image Updater work for you.
+But since Kustomize is so lightweight, it's actually straightforward to (ab)use it to make ArgoCD Image Updater work for you.

 # Why?